arnavaidya/Web-Application-Testing-Checklist/README.md

 ### 1] Information Gathering:

-1) Manually explore the site
+1) Manually explore the site.
    - Interact with the site as if you are a common user, exploring all possible paths.

-2)Spider/crawl for missed or hidden content
+2)Spider/crawl for missed or hidden content.
-   -
+   - Use Burp Suite Spider or OWASP ZAP Spider.

-3)Check the webserver metafiles for information leakage files that expose content, such as robots.txt, sitemap.xml, and .DS_Store
+3)Check the webserver metafiles for information leakage files that expose content, such as robots.txt, sitemap.xml, and .DS_Store.
+   - Use dirbuster and/or dirsearch for enumeration.

 4)Check the caches of major search engines for publicly accessible sites